MP Estate Planning UK

 • Appoint guardians for minor children or dependents.

-• Avoid potential family conflicts.
+• Avoid potential family conflicts and the risk of sideways disinheritance.

 Common Misconceptions